stackbit-projects/cool-tulip-9c975/content/pages/index.md

     background_image_size: cover
     background_image_opacity: 10
 seo:
-  title: 'ZipShip: Phone only shipping'
+  title: 'ZipShip: Shipping from your door'
   description: >-
     We bring all shipping supplies.
 Service currently offered in San Francisco and Palo Alto only.